wtuliujie/timeseries2networks/README.md

 # timeseries2networks
-Methods on transfer timeseries to network graphs.
+Methods on transfering timeseries to network graphs.